 Can I Trademark Myself?

-Yes, you can trademark yourself, as long as you are in connection with your products or services.
+Yes, you can register a trademark for yourself, as long as you are an individual using it in connection with your products or services.
+Under trademark law, securing a trademark can help protect your name, logo, or brand identity when used for commercial purposes.

 It is possible for an individual to trademark an image of themselves as a product’s logo.
-In order to do so, you will have to demonstrate to the United States Patent and Trademark Office that you are using that logo to identify your products and services from a competing entity’s products.
-Another option would be to trademark your name as the product’s brand name.
-If you already have a specific and distinct name for your product, you should consider incorporating your name into the product’s slogan as that too can be trademarked.
+In order to do so, you will have to demonstrate to the United States Patent and Trademark Office (USPTO) that you are using that logo to identify your products and services from a competing entity’s brand.
+Another option would be to apply to trademark your name as the product’s brand name.
+If you already have a distinct name for your company’s product, you should consider incorporating your name into the product’s slogan, as that too can be protected under trademark law.

 The Process for Trademarking